Keegan-Michael Key: Other work

 Key voice acted in The Star, the animated film based on the Nativity of Jesus.
-He later went on to voice Ducky in Toy Story 4 and Kamari in The Lion King.
+He later went on to voice Ducky in Toy Story 4 and Ed in The Lion King.
 Key voiced "Honest John" Worthington Foulfellow in the live-action film adaptation of Disney's Pinocchio, which stars Tom Hanks, Cynthia Erivo and Luke Evans, as well as Toad in The Super Mario Bros.
 Movie, with Chris Pratt, Jack Black, Anya Taylor-Joy, Charlie Day and Seth Rogen, and a scarlet macaw Delroy in Migration both from Illumination.
 In 2024, Key voiced B-127 / Bumblebee in the animated prequel film Transformers One, sharing cast with Chris Hemsworth, Scarlett Johansson, Brian Tyree Henry and Jon Hamm.

 In 2017, Key made his Broadway debut in Steve Martin's comedy Meteor Shower.
 His hosting stint on Saturday Night Live on May 15, 2021, marked the first time a MADtv cast member has hosted SNL.

 Key hosted the science show Brain Games on National Geographic for its eighth season.

 On May 14, 2020, he hosted an online event by the Jazz Foundation of America to support its emergency fund for COVID-19.

-In 2026, Key will reprise the voice of Toad in The Super Mario Galaxy Movie.
+In 2026, Key reprised the voice of Toad in The Super Mario Galaxy Movie.
+He also provided the voice of the titular character in the comedy-horror film Buddy.

 Personal life

 Key was married to actress and dialect coach Cynthia Blaise from 1998 until 2017.
 They were legally separated in November 2015, with Key filing for divorce the following month.
 He married producer and director Elisa "Elle" Pugliese in New York City on June 8, 2018.

 Key is a Christian and has practiced Buddhism, Catholicism, and Evangelicalism in the past.
 Being biracial has been a source of comedic material for Key, who told Terry Gross in an interview for NPR, "I think the reason Jordan and I became actors is because we did a fair amount of code-switching growing up and still do."

-Key is a keen soccer fan and an avid supporter of English Premier League club Liverpool and the Belgian national team because of his roots there.
+Key is a football (soccer) fan and a supporter of English Premier League club Liverpool and the Belgian national team because of his roots there.
 He is a big fan of Penn State football (his alma mater) and he has been known to regularly impersonate Penn State's former head coach James Franklin because of their similar physical appearance.
 He is also a fan of the NFL's Detroit Lions.